wangjeaf/pyclass/README.md

 ## License

-`pyclass` is available under the terms of the [MIT License](https://github.com/wangjeaf/pyclass/blob/master/LICENSE.md).
+`PyClass` is available under the terms of the [MIT License](https://github.com/wangjeaf/pyclass/blob/master/LICENSE.md).